wlandau/crew/README.md

 The `summary()` method shows metadata on workers and tasks.
 Use the `columns` argument to select a subset of columns in the output.
-The following table has one row per worker, and each column is a summary metric on the popped tasks (tasks which completed and were retreived with `pop()`).
+The following table has one row per worker, and each column is a summary metric on the popped tasks (tasks which completed and were retrieved with `pop()`).

 ``` r